xebialabs/xl-kube-workshop/part-2/lab-5-install-deploy.md

 xl kube check --wait-for-ready 5 --skip-collecting xl kube check --wait-for-ready 5 --zip-files
 ```

 For example output for the second command (the helm info on the end will be displayed if you have helm in the path):
 Example is on the Azure.

-For example output for the second command (the helm info on the end will be displayed if you have helm in the path):
-Example is on the Azure.